 The potential socioeconomic effects of the Modified HCP Alternative are anticipated to be similar to those of the Proposed Action, but the effects would be slightly reduced for some agricultural landowners.
 No measurable changes in the population or community or interrelated social impacts are expected under this alternative.
-Also, the Modified HCP Alternative is not anticipated to disproportionately negatively affect the low-income and minority communities within the study area through reduced income/employment or through impeding their economic development.
+Also, the Modified HCP Alternative is not anticipated to disproportionately negatively affect the low-income and minority communities (including those identified by the U.S. EPA EJSCREEN mapping tool and Washington Environmental Health Disparities Map) within the study area through reduced income/employment or through impeding their economic development.